 How it works

-First you have to sign up with Credit Ladder.
-They will confirm with your landlord that you are a tenant and the rent payable.
+You have to sign up with Credit Ladder.
+They will confirm with your landlord that you are a tenant and the rent that is payable.

 You authorise Credit Ladder to access your bank account so it can see that you pay your rent each month (this is much better than the alternative where you can pay your rent to Credit Ladder and Credit Ladder pays your landlord or lettings agency the same day).

-Then Credit Ladder tells Experian that you have paid on time and Experian updates your credit file saying that you have paid this month on time.
+Then Credit Ladder tells Experian and/or Equifax you have paid on time and they update your credit record saying that you have paid this month on time.

 If you are house sharing, you sign up as an individual – not everyone in the house has to sign up.
 Your credit record won’t be affected if one of your flat-sharers doesn’t pay their rent on time.